WPDE-TV: History

 Diversified had put WPDE-TV up for sale on two occasions.
 In 1993, it sought to sell the station as part of a liquidation of some assets; general manager Bill Christian reached an agreement to purchase it, but the deal fell through in 1994 after he could not put together financing.
 Citing interest from buyers, Diversified again put the station on the market in 2000.

 WPDE was purchased by Barrington Broadcasting in 2006.
 WPDE's broadcasts became digital-only, effective June 12, 2009.

 During the analog era, WPDE's over-the-air signal was spotty at best in much of the market, as was typical with most UHF stations at the time.
-In Myrtle Beach and Horry County, WPDE-TV competed with WWAY, the ABC affiliate in Wilmington, North Carolina; WWAY operated a Horry County news bureau until 1989, when it was closed owing to the ratings reclassification of Horry County from the Wilmington media market to that of Florence.
+In Myrtle Beach and Horry County, WPDE-TV competed with WWAY, the ABC affiliate in Wilmington, North Carolina; WWAY operated a Horry County news bureau until 1989, when it was closed after Nielsen moved Myrtle Beach from the Wilmington media market to the Florence market.
 To serve viewers without cable in Myrtle Beach, in the 1990s, WPDE-TV operated translator W68BZ (later WPDE-LP).

 On February 28, 2013, Barrington announced the sale of its entire group, including WPDE-TV, to Sinclair Broadcast Group.
 The sale was completed on November 25.

-On September 20, 2021, the CW affiliation and "CW 21" branding from WWMB moved to WPDE's second subchannel.
-The Weather Authority moved to the fourth subchannel, and Dabl moved from the fifth subchannel (which was dropped) to WWMB's main channel and was upgraded to high definition.
-Stadium moved from the fourth subchannel to WWMB's third subchannel, where it had previously been located before moving to WPDE.

-Programming

-Syndicated programming on WPDE-TV includes Entertainment Tonight, The Good Dish, and Judge Judy among others.